 SOLON = Society, Order, Law, Offences, Notoriety

-DIRECTORS: The current SOLON Board of Directors consists of the two founder members, Dr Judith Rowbotham (NTU) and Dr Kim Stevenson (now University of Plymouth), plus Professor David Nash (OBU), Prof. Anne Marie Kilday (OBU), Dr Katherine Watson (OBU); Dr Richard Williams (Plymouth), Dr Zoe James (Plymouth); Dr Samantha Pegg (NTU); Dr Lorie Charlesworth (LJMU), Jackie Jones (UWE), Phillip Rumney (UWE) and Professor George Mair (LHU).
+DIRECTORS: The current SOLON Board of Directors consists of the two founder members, Dr Judith Rowbotham (Plymouth) and Prof. Kim Stevenson (now University of Plymouth), plus Prof. David Nash (OBU), Prof. Anne Marie Kilday (OBU), Dr Katherine Watson (OBU), Dr Daniel Grey (Plymouth); Dr Samantha Pegg (NTU); Dr Lorie Charlesworth (LJMU), Prof. Jackie Jones (UWE), Phillip Rumney (UWE), Prof. George Mair (LHU) and Dr David Cox (Wolves).
 Dr Shani D’Cruze (formerly MMU, Honorary Fellow, Keele) is an Emeritus Member of the Board in the light of her role as Director of the Feminist Crime Research Network) The Board’s disciplinary expertise brings together the core SOLON disciplines of Law and History, and also links in criminology and sociology

 Associate networks and centres: